 For many years, one of my daily prayers has been: “God, help me to be open to change in my understanding and attitudes about You, about your entire creation—and especially toward other people.”
 In light of that daily prayer, recently the following two incidents took place…

-I’m extremely fortunate and blessed to have numerous friends and acquaintances around the world—from as far away as Belarus and China to those right here in my hometown of Rapid City, South Dakota, even including my neighbors on each side of where my wife Anne and I live.
+I’m extremely fortunate and blessed to have numerous friends and acquaintances around the world—from as far away as the nations of Belarus and China to those right here in my hometown of Rapid City, South Dakota, even including my neighbors on each side of where my wife Anne and I live.
 I like and love each of my friends for differing reasons.

 I like and love one of my friends in particular for what I call a deep, spiritual trait he possesses and displays: when he hears me speak, or reads what I’ve written, he is very open and frank with me about what he feels might be mistakes I’ve made or untruths I’ve expressed.
 Sometimes it’s a bit painful and humbling to hear him out, but I love him dearly and know he’s only acting in my best interests when he shares with me something of that nature.

 When he read this teaching, “Afraid of God,” he immediately telephoned me expressing some deep concern about it.
 He said he agreed with the overall theme of this teaching, but he felt I was wrong in some of my exegetical paraphrases of various biblical texts, and I seemed to be making “pronouncements” of my own opinions as though they were facts, not opinions.
 He said this was not a teaching he could recommend for others to read.